 I’ve flown alone enough times in the US, and I’ve driven up and down the East Coast by myself.
 While I’ve ventured across the pond without a travel companion too, I had someone waiting for me on the other end.
-These two days in Paris were the first time that I was alone in a foreign country.
+These two days alone in Paris were the first time that I was solo in a foreign country.

 There’s something liberating about discovering a foreign place on my terms.
-Don’t mistake me –– I loved traveling with good friend and fellow blogger, Danielle Gray.
+Don’t mistake me –I loved traveling with good friend and fellow blogger, Danielle Gray.
 We were inseparable for over two weeks.
 (And we’re still friends!)
 And Mike and I had six nights of fabulous food and wine in Northern Italy –– a very special country for us because we chose it for our honeymoon, and we finally were able to return.
-But wandering the Paris streets, sipping wine, eating delicious food, strolling through Place Vendome, the Tuileries Garden, and not having any agenda, but just taking in the people and culture of Paris –– those experiences will remain unmatched because I did them all on my own.
+But wandering the Paris streets, sipping wine, eating delicious food, strolling through Place Vendome, the Tuileries Garden, and not having any agenda, but just taking in the people and culture of Paris – those experiences will remain unmatched because I did them all on my own.

 No matter how lost I get, I can figure it out.

-I don’t have the greatest sense of direction, especially when meandering through a foreign country.
-Once I was desperately lost for several hours in Florence, and that was before everyone traveled with a cell phone!)
+I don’t have the greatest sense of direction, especially when meandering a foreign country.
+Once I was desperately lost for several hours in Florence, and that was before everyone traveled with a cell phone!
 Did I get lost in Paris?
 Of course.
 And, I didn’t have anyone to navigate and tell me which way to turn to get back to my hotel, or which direction the Paris Opera House was, or how long it would take me to walk to Le Marais.
 And so, I relied on Google Maps and my own intuition, and somehow, I managed to do just fine.
 I now have more confidence because I spent that alone time in Paris.

 I can communicate even if I don’t speak the language.